Radiation for Dogs

 Larger Doses May Be More Desirable

-Although small doses daily for multiple weeks is the most common curative method, there are treatment protocols that use larger doses of radiation that are administered further apart in time.
+Although small doses daily for multiple weeks are the most common curative method, there are treatment protocols that use larger doses of radiation that are administered further apart in time.

 For example, stereotactic radiation therapy (SRT) generally breaks the overall dose into 1-5 fractions.1 The shorter course of treatment is attractive to many dog lovers if this technology is available.

 Palliative intent radiation also often uses fewer, higher-dose fractions.
 Treatments may be done daily for a few days or once a week for a few weeks.
 This approach is less intensive for you to get your dog to appointments while still providing symptomatic relief for your dog.
-However, the higher fractions are more likely to cause long term side effects down the road.
+However, the higher fractions are more likely to cause long-term side effects.

 Planning Radiation for Dogs

-Radiation oncologists want to be sure they are precise, so there is a fair amount of planning involved in radiation therapy for dogs.
+Radiation oncologists want to be sure they are precise, so a fair amount of planning is involved in radiation therapy for dogs.

 If your dog is getting radiation, planning might include: